 Having an in-house social media intern will help establish an online presence that comes across as genuine and authentic.
 Often, when a small business employs a social media marketing agency, the material is formulaic and generic.
 It’s almost always too “safe;” it doesn’t stand out in a crowded landscape, resulting in ineffective outreach efforts.
 Working with an in-house intern, even for a few hours a week, can help you craft a unique online brand.

-All of that said, if you’re needing someone to manage your online presence with little to no hand-holding, you may be better served by creating a marketing position, in lieu of an internship.
+All of that said, if you’re needing someone to manage your online presence and communication strategies with little to no hand-holding, you may be better served by creating a marketing position, in lieu of an internship.
 This is especially true if you need marketing help beyond just social media.
 Someone with little or no experience will need guidance and oversight, as s/he learns the ropes.
 If you need someone who can work on your social media strategy and implementation independently, it’s wise to choose someone with experience.

 As the old saying goes, “You get what you pay for!”
 Only you know for sure how much time you have to actively oversee an intern, versus paying someone to take the reigns on social.
 Whichever option you choose, this position has a much better chance of success if handled in-house.